 Wendy again struggles to get through but is unable.
 We see in the left hand corner the bathroom curtain billowing wildly, as if a great deal of wind is entering the room through the window.

 538 MS Jack mounting stairs.
 (2:02:16)

 Cut to Jack, having entered the suite, mounting the apartment's inner stairs.

 Wendy still struggles to get out the window.
 Giving up, she retreats back into the bathroom.

 Freezing in the wind, Danny watches the bathroom window, waiting for his mother.

 Cut to shot of Jack from the rear as he advances toward the bedroom.

 JACK: Come out, come out, wherever you are.

 From this perspective we don't see the flowers that should be on the vanity, which we saw when Danny took the lipstick from the vanity, which we saw when Wendy viewed the word MURDER in the vanity mirror.
-They were also unobserved from this perspective (Danny's) in the Monday section when he entered and saw his dad awake.
-The flowers were there in the Wednesday scenes that took place in this room.
+They were also unobserved from this perspective (Danny's) in the Monday section when he entered the suite and saw Jack sitting on the side of the bed.
+The flowers were also there in the Wednesday scenes that took place in this room.

 542 MS Wendy.
 (2:02:35)